ammaryasirnaich/fml_book/readme.md

 > conda install -c conda-forge jupyter-book

 # Quickly generate a sample book
-You can creat a sample book which works as a template to re-structure the contents and the look and feel of the book To generate this template book structure you just have to run the below command.
+You can creat a sample book which works as a template to re-structure the contents including the look and feel of the book.
+To generate this template book structure you just have to run the below command.
 ```
 jupyter-book create mynewbook
 ```

+# Structure of a Jupyter Book
+After running the  `jupyter-book create` command `_config.yml` and `_toc.yml` files will be created.
+The `_config.yml` contains the allowed configuration setting for the look and feel settings of the book while the `_toc.yml` contain the table of content settings for the book.

-# Or using the already created Structure
+### Or using the already created Structure
-For this book we have already creat a structure which is as below:
+For the fml book we have already created a structure which is as below:

 > fml_book_content \ \
 >  ..\ dataset \